Column of Marcus Aurelius: Later history

-Restoration
+Restoration of 1589

 By the mid-sixteenth century, the Column's pedestal had suffered substantial burial and decay.
 About six metres of the column (including the original spiral-stair entrance) lay beneath the rising ground level, the emperor's bronze statue at the summit had long vanished, cracks pervaded the marble, and a fragment of the capital was missing.

 In 1589, Pope Sixtus V commissioned architect Domenico Fontana to restore the monument.
 Fontana excavated the base down to the contemporary ground level (leaving the platform and 3m of the base covered), sealed cracks, and crowned the capital with a new bronze statue of St. Paul modeled on Trajan's Column's St. Peter.
 He also created a new entrance to the spiral staircase at ground level to replace the one that had been buried.

 Originally, the pedestal bore reliefs of garland-bearing victories on three sides and subdued barbarians on the side facing the Via Flaminia.
 During Fontana's works, these were chiseled away, and the superstructure encased in marble.
 The marble casing carries Latin inscriptions, one of which misidentifies the monument as the Column of Antoninus Pius.

-Design

-The Monument stands 100 Roman feet tall total.
-Nicknamed the Columna centenaria, by contemporary Romans, and columna cochlis (snail column), because of the size of the monument, commonly referred to it by its size, because of it enormity, the Column of Trajan was nicknamed the same way.
-The column is made of white Italian Carrara marble, brought from Northern Rome for the monument.
-Constructed in a Doric style, which refers mostly to the shape of the cap of the monument before the placement of the statue on top.
-The pedestal is made up of large rectangular blocks, with an inscription around the base, a Column with a frieze of the Germanic war north of the Danube, and originally has a bronze statue of the emperor Marcus Aurelius, last replaced with that of St. Paul in the 16th century.
-The Column's shaft is made up of 20 marble drums that were carved and stacked to shape, then the frieze was carved in after the monument was standing.
-The Column of Marcus Aurelius, often compared to Trajan's Column, similarly serves as a funerary monument.
-However, this column is technically a cenotaph, a monument/tomb with no physical body, whereas the ashes of Trajan are contained within his namesake column.